gddezero/gcp-samples/flink_iceberg_gcs/README.md

    **Notice it's ` instead of '**

-2. Create a init.sql file to initialize the catalog, database and tables.
+2. An init.sql file is created for you to initialize the catalog, database and tables.
-We use datagen to generate random data and write to iceberg table on GCS
+We use datagen to generate random data and write to iceberg table on GCS.
+Make sure to replace the **warehouse** parameter in line 5.

    ```sql
    CREATE CATALOG iceberg_catalog WITH (